Tilt (The Lightning Seeds album): Background and recording

 After the Lightning Seeds had been a solo project for Ian Broudie, the project became a full band in 1996 and became a household name with the huge success of their single "Three Lions", the official England football team single of UEFA Euro 1996.
 "Three Lions" was written and recorded with football television presenters Frank Skinner and David Baddiel for the football tournament's official various artists album The Beautiful Game and spent three non-consecutive weeks at number one in the UK Singles Chart.
 The band followed it with the album Dizzy Heights in November 1996, a critical and commercial success.
 The band's success in 1996 alienated Broudie, who later stated "I didn't really enjoy that whole period.
 I'm used to being the outsider more than a safe bet."
 Angie Pollock had already joined the group on piano and keyboards, replacing Ali Kane, whilst drummer Chris Sharrock left to work with World Party on their album Egyptology (1997).
 Zak Starkey, son of Ringo Starr, replaced him later that year.
 The band released a greatest hits album in November 1997, Like You Do...
 Best of The Lightning Seeds, which became the band's biggest-selling album, reaching number 5 on the UK Album Chart and later being certified double Platinum by the British Phonographic Industry, whilst a re-recorded version of "Three Lions" with alternative lyrics, "3 Lions 98", reached number 1 in the UK Singles Chart.
-Guitarist Paul Hemmings left the band in 1998, with Broudie taking over his guitar duites.
+Guitarist Paul Hemmings left the band in 1998, with Broudie taking over his guitar duties.

-Beginning worth on a new album at the end of 1998, Broudie co-wrote songs with several of his old friends, namely Terry Hall of the Specials and Steven Jones from Babybird, whilst several songs were co-written by Broudie with Mark Cullen of Fixed Stars.
+Beginning work on a new album at the end of 1998, Broudie co-wrote songs with several of his old friends, namely Terry Hall of the Specials and Steven Jones from Babybird, whilst several songs were co-written by Broudie with Mark Cullen of Fixed Stars.
 The album, named Tilt, was produced by Simon Rogers with the exception of the seventh track "Get it Right", which was produced and mixed by Bomb the Bass member Tim Simenon who also helped with the dance beats throughout the album.
-Production duo Cutfather & Joe are also creaited with additional production on the album and for remixing "Sweetest Soul Sensations".
+Production duo Cutfather & Joe are also credited with additional production on the album and for remixing "Sweetest Soul Sensations".
 Cenzo Townshend, John Grey, Kenny Patterson and Mads Nilsson all engineered the album, whilst in the liner notes of Tilt, Joe Belmaati gets extra credit for programming work and Dave Bascombe for mixing the album.